huaweicloud/terraform-provider-huaweicloud/docs/resources/hss_webtamper_protection.md

   -> Before using HSS web tamper protection, it is necessary to ensure that the agent status of the host is **online**.

-* `quota_id` - (Optional, String) Specifies quota ID (yearly/monthly billing mode) for web tamper protection.
+* `quota_id` - (Optional, String, ForceNew) Specifies quota ID (yearly/monthly billing mode) for web tamper protection.
   If omitted, an existing quota will be randomly selected.
+Changing this parameter will create a new resource.

 * `is_dynamics_protect` - (Optional, Bool) Specifies whether to enable dynamic web tamper protection.
   Setting to **true** means enabling dynamic protection, while leaving it blank or setting to **false** means disabling